DataRun-ye/data-run-docs/docs/index.md

   - The team initially responsible.
   - Any reassignment history (whether by date or between teams).

-## 7. Use Case:
+## 7. Other Use Cases:
+Datarun can be configured to manage most NMCP activities workflows, such as:
 - Routine Data for health facilities malaria cases, submitted or linked to external system such as `EIdews`.
 - ICCM data, routine data submission from community volunteers, supervision visit data...etc
-- Un-restricted other configurable use cases's workflows.
+- other workflow per need.
 ---

 ## 7. Implementation Roadmap